 “We are increasingly focusing on sustainability.
 Our actions and products make an important contribution to society and the environment, for example in test kits for the detection of COVID-19 and antibodies, in feeding an ever-growing global population, and in reducing the amount of land needed for agriculture.”

 “On the product side, we are making targeted developments in sustainable topics.
 As a result, for example, we have new applications for our calcium cyanamide in agriculture that succeed in significantly reducing CO2 and methane emissions.
-Our new product Eminex® will be launched in September 2021.”
+Our new product Eminex® was launched in September 2021.”

 Sustainable Development Goals

 The UN has set 17 goals for sustainable development to be achieved by 2030 in a cooperative partnership between the worlds of politics, business and society.
 Alzchem is making an important contribution to achieving these goals through its actions and products.
 You can find more information by clicking on the blue buttons below.